gvwilson/mossball/CONTRIBUTING.md

 ## Plugin Development

+To run all of the plugins in a single notebook:

+- Go to the `frontend/` directory
+- Run `marimo edit` and select a notebook

 ### Find The Words

 A plugin that allows users to configure play a word search game in the marimo notebook.
 Source code can be found [here](https://github.com/gvwilson/mossball/tree/08a43c5ffdeb3625a29f486048c14e8de443cae5/lorena-b/find-the-words).